 - If no real or actual harm has been occasioned, submissions verifying that;

 - Evidence as to financials, particularly where there can be heavy fine censure, earnings need to be revealed, outgoings need to be revealed;

 - Evidence as to whether there any dependants, and the impact that an adverse finding will have on them;

 - Evidence that can be produced that verify the changes that have been introduced, systemically, to avoid repeat occurrence,

 - In circumstances where additional education has been obtained to improve skill sets should be adduced;

 - Evidence of any reparation that has been effected.

 Should an RBP or an advocate be seeking further information on effective pleas in mitigation or on disciplinary hearings and advocacy in general, the book “Disciplinary Hearings and Advocacy” by Kim Lovegrove and Sav Korica is a must-read.

-However, a good legal advocate well versed in this area should always be engaged by an RBP in such circumstances or the RBP risks finding him or herself in an invidious position.
+However, a good legal advocate well versed in this area should always be engaged by an RBP in such circumstances lest the RBP risk finding themselves in an invidious position.